Partido Ortodoxo: History

 In the 1948 general elections Chibás came third in the presidential election, whilst the party won four seats in the House of Representatives.
 In the 1950 mid-term elections they won nine.
 Chibás' cousin, Roberto Agramonte, was the favorite to win the 1952 election (for the Ortodoxos) but Fulgencio Batista staged a coup almost three months before the election.

 Fidel Castro was an active member of the PPC-O in the late 1940s and early 1950s.
-He intended to run as a PPC-O candidate for the Cuban parliament prior to the coup by Batista.
+He intended to run as a PPC-O candidate for the Cuban parliament prior to Batista's coup.

 Ideology and platform

-The PPC-O was a catch-all party, open to all that wanted join to it.
+The PPC-O was a centre-left party, open to all that wanted join to it.
 Generally populist, there were not distinct internal factions or organizations, with all members united by their support of Eduardo Chibás' goals and ideals.
 The party's composition included several ideological groups ranging from the political centre to the left: